Anup2907/US-accident-severity-prediction/README.md

 ![veh_age_num_of_inj](https://user-images.githubusercontent.com/56169217/74579009-77484800-4f5d-11ea-81d5-48e05c98a330.PNG)

-There is no clear non-linear relation between vehicle age and number of injured persons
+There is no clear linear relation between vehicle age and number of injured persons

 Checking if there are any outliers in the features Vehicle_age and Num_of_injured: